makersacademy/rps-challenge/README.md

 - Lizard, Spock choices
 - ChoiceReader - read the choices from a JSON file ( rock, paper, scissors, lizard, spock).
 In my app it is automatically get created, and loaded in the game.
 - RulesFactory - read a JSON file with the rules.
 Also automatically get called in my app.
-- I would like to make the multiplayer version later on, and beautify my views.
+- I would like to make the multiplayer version later on, and beautify my views with CSS.

 ## Run